python4astronomers/python4astronomers/source/plotting/advanced.rst

 .. admonition:: Exercise: Explore customization

-    Run the above example in ``ipython --pylab``, and try and use the title and points objects to change the points to be red, and the title to have an ``x-large`` font size.
+    Run the above example in ``ipython --matplotlib``, and try and use the title and points objects to change the points to be red, and the title to have an ``x-large`` font size.